 - Coat colors vary from fawn, rust colored, white, earth colored, brindled or piebald.

-There are many places where you can get Caucasian shepherd dog for sale.
-If you want a house training challenge, buy your puppy from pet store windows.
-These young ones are kept in a cage with straw and newspapers and will void anywhere they want at any time.
-You will literally be cleaning urine and feces for a very long time.
-So avoid buying from puppy mills and stores as far as possible.
-The best place to find Caucasian shepherd dog for sale is from reputed Caucasian shepherd breeders.
-You can find registered Caucasian shepherd breeders on the official website here.
+There are several places where you can get a Caucasian Shepherd but avoid puppy mills and stores.
+The best place to find a Caucasian Shepherd is from reputed breeders.
+You can find registered breeders on the official website here.
 Owning an Ovcharka is a serious responsibility owing to their highly aggressive and reactive nature.
-It is important to observe the pup in its litter and, if possible, meet its parents before you buy.
+It is important to observe the pup in its litter and, if possible, meet its parents before you adopt.

 - While calm, this dog does not get along well with other dogs other than those of its own species.